-In return for your passion and pride, we offer a fully-comprehensive training program, a full meal when working long shifts, a great rate of pay and help with obtaining local accommodation for the duration of the crush.
+In return for your passion and pride, we offer a full meal when working long shifts, a great rate of pay and help with obtaining local accommodation for the duration of the crush.

 Gisborne is one of the first grape-growing regions to start vintage, so there is opportunity to maximise your New Zealand vintage experience down south when harvest is over, generally around the end of March.

 The East Cape is known for its relaxed attitude, cultural diversity, seafood, fishing and pristine surf beaches.

 Only people eligible to work in this country should apply for this position.
 Please provide evidence of your work visa or citizenship.

 - For information about working in New Zealand, visit the Immigration Department website: www.immigration.govt.nz

 - For information about New Zealand's Inland Revenue Department (for tax purposes and getting tax numbers etc), visit www.ird.govt.nz